ADM-1/Data-Analyst-Projects/README.md

 --SQL

--A simulated analysis where with questions, objectives and results regarding an Apple Store DB containing sale information, the data was available on Kaggle's resources;
+- A simulated analysis where with questions, objectives and results regarding an Apple Store DB containing sale information, the data was available on Kaggle's resources;

--The final capstone project of the first UC Davis' course on "Data Analysis with SQL".
+- The final capstone project of the first UC Davis' course on "Data Analysis with SQL".

 --PYTHON